SourceBox-Tv/Bro-ai/README.md

 Windows version is easy downloading plug and play, more versions will come in future with diffrent os.

- To update assistant,start assistant using exe or the folder with ai.py and say "update assistant"
+ To update assistant,start assistant using exe or the setup folder with ai.py and say "update assistant"